 ICDA is an enterprise of Our Community, which has been delivering high-quality, practical governance training and support for the Australian not-for-profit sector for more than two decades.

 The ICDA Diploma of Governance began in 2014 as a VET-accredited course aligned to the Australian Qualifications Framework.
 In 2020, the Australian Skills Quality Authority decided to remove the course from the national curriculum, despite this being the only Diploma-level course specifically designed for the not-for-profit sector.
 The course is now accredited by ICDA, which is an Our Community enterprise that’s dedicated to meeting the real-world needs of the Australian not-for-profit sector.
 The fact that the course has its origins in the Australian Qualifications Framework but is now decoupled from it gives students access to the best of both worlds: assurance of the high quality of the course structure and content, without the rigidity or bureaucracy.

 Here to apply for a scholarship?
 You're on the wrong page.
-Click below for the correct page.
+See our Scholarships page for the correct information.

 - Complete the Course Application Statement, which will help us gauge your motivation, interest, academic capacity, and English language skills, as well as your governance, community, business and/or life experience

 - Have the time and motivation to participate fully and actively in all aspects of the course